 - c.
-Loosen knob (A) on needle valve and then turn knob (B) clockwise to decrease the drop rate and counter-clockwise to increase the drop rate. - d.
-Tighten jam-nut (A). - e.
+Loosen knob (A) on needle valve, and then turn knob (B) clockwise to decrease the drop rate, or counterclockwise to increase the drop rate. - d.
+Tighten jam nut (A). - e.
 Close platform and engine compartment hood. - f.
-Check drop rate and re-adjust as required.
+Check drop rate, and re-adjust as required.